I will explain how to add lyrics to a song by using Unity’s Timeline function.

 - Start Speed: The initial speed of each particle (The ‘lyrics’ is controlled by the animator, so set it to zero).

 - Scaling Mode: If you set it to ‘Hierarchy’, the scale of the parent object would affect that of the particle.
 Set to ‘Local’ to make the scale unaffected by the parent.
 Shape mode applies the specified scale to the start position of the particles, but it doesn’t affect their size.

 - Max Particles: The maximum number of particles in the system at once.
-Set to one because only one ‘lyrics’ image appears at a time.
+Set this to one because only one ‘lyrics’ image appears at a time.

-- Shape module: It defines the volume from which particles are emitted and the direction of the start velocity.
+- Shape Module: It defines the volume from which particles are emitted and the direction of the start velocity.

 - Render Mode: Set it to ‘Billboard’ to direct particles towards the main camera.